layumi/Image-Text-Embedding/README.md

 - [x] Train on CUHK-PEDES
 - [x] Test on CUHK-PEDES

+- [ ] Run the code on another machine

 # Prepare Data
 1. Extract wrod2vec weights.
 Follow the instruction in `./word2vector_matlab`;